danozka/home-media-server/README.md

 **Prerequisites**:
 - Git and Docker Compose installed
 - DuckDNS account (for dynamic DNS)
-- NordVPN subscription (for NordLynx)
+- NordVPN subscription (for secure VPN connection)

 **You do not need to be a Docker expert** - if you can edit a config file, you can have this running today: